camunda/blog.camunda.org/content/post/2020/04/camunda-bpm-7130-alpha3-released.md

 Make sure to check our [update guide](https://docs.camunda.org/manual/latest/update/minor/712-to-713#deployment-aware-batch-operations) for further details on this feature with regards to version updates.

+## DMN 1.3 Support in Cockpit

+With this release, Cockpit adds support for DMN 1.3, the next version of the DMN standard.
+If you edit and deploy DMN diagrams in Cockpit which use earlier versions of DMN, they will automatically be migrated to DMN 1.3.

+The Camunda engine already supports the DMN 1.3 namespace since the lase alpha release, so there are no more steps required to migrate.
+Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.

+## Failed Activity ID in Cockpit

+With the first alpha of 7.13, we included the id of the failed activity in jobs and incidents for quicker root causing of failures (see the [related blog post](https://blog.camunda.com/post/2020/01/camunda-bpm-7130-alpha1-released/#show-failed-activity-in-jobs-incidents)).
+To find the exception root causes even faster, you can now view the Failed Activity in the Cockpit Job log.

+{{< figure src="failing_activity_id.png" alt="Failing Activity in the Incidents Tab">}}

+The new attribute can be found in these tables:

+- the process instance jobs tab
+- the incidents tabs
+- the history job logs

 ## Your Feedback Matters!